 • Ensure DSCA has a current list of all security inspectors/managers, by weapon type, responsible for conducting physical security inspections and certifications of EEUM designated items' storage facilities.

-• Develop physical security inspection/certification checklist that comply with DoD Manual (DoDM) 5100.76 "Physical Security of Sensitive Conventional Arms, Ammunition, and Explosives (AA&E)"or other instruction standards and submit them to DSCA (IOPS/GEX/AMD) for review to ensure standardization.
+• Develop physical security inspection/certification checklist that comply with Department of Defense Manual (DoDM) 5100.76 "Physical Security of Sensitive Conventional Arms, Ammunition, and Explosives (AA&E)"or other instruction standards and submit them to DSCA (IOPS/GEX/AMD) for review to ensure standardization.

 • Provide DSCA (IOPS/GEX/AMD) a copy of all site certification reports within 30 calendar days of conducting the site certification by ensuring the reports are uploaded to the site certification repository within the SCIP-EUM database.